thackerc/pancakes/README.md

 # Revenge of the Pancakes

+## Challenge Description

+The Revenge of the Pancakes challenge description can be found [here](./challenge.pdf).

 ## Explanation

 A simple way to describe an optimal algorithm for flipping all pancakes to be face up is to view the stack as 1 or more groups of pancakes all facing in the same direction.
 Groups are defined by 1) edges - the top/bottom of the stack, or 2) boundaries - between two pancakes that face opposite directions (i.e., a sequence  of "-+" or "+-").